-- Rights and responsibilities for mutual parts, boundaries etc. - That the Title is clean and Heritable with no onerous burdens or conditions.
+- Rights and responsibilities for mutual parts, shared fences and walls etc. - That the Title is clean and Heritable with no onerous burdens or conditions. - Ownership and responsibilities for the boundary treatments. - Guarantees for woodworm and Knotweed treatment.

 Estimated re-instatement cost for insurance purposes